How to Get Your Child Into Voice Acting

 Which brings us to…

-Setting up a Home Studio for Voice Over Auditioning
+Setting Up a Home Studio For Voice Acting

 One other consideration is the time investment.
 Professional voice actors audition for several hours a week (or even dozens of times each day) in order to continue to earn work.